-Computing & Network Acceptable Use Policy
+Computing and Network Acceptable Use Policy

 The University of Missouri Acceptable Use Policy applies to all users including faculty, staff, students, and guest users of University of Missouri computer networks, equipment, or computing resources.
 The University guidelines stated here provide some specifics, but should not be taken to supersede or conflict with the UM policy or any federal or state law.